cfognom/VSIntelliSenseTweaks/README.md

 ### Features
   - Modified filtering algorithm that improves matching between your typed text and available items.
     - Items are scored based on how well they matched the typed text.
-    - Not as strict as default algorithm, as long as all typed characters appears somewhere in correct order in the word it will match.
+    - Not as strict as default algorithm.
+As long as all typed characters appears somewhere in correct order in the word it will match.
     - Experience less 'no suggestions'.

     Default filtering | IntelliSense Tweaks filtering